- This event has passed.

 Every year, towards the end of September, Argelès-sur-Mer pays homage to its patron saints, Saint Côme and Saint Damien, twins and early Christian martyrs, who healed the sick for free.

-Starting with a variety of activities, the festival ends in a long weekend of different events and entertainment, sardanes, castellers, and bals, crashing to a grand finale on Sunday 30th September with the parade through the streets of the Giants and Big-Heads (gegants i capgrossos.) from North and South Catalonia when more than 50 giants dance in the streets!
+Covering a variety of activities, the festival ends in a long weekend of different events and entertainment, Sardanes, castellers, and bals, crashing to a grand finale parade through the streets.
+More than 50 gegants i capgrossos (giants & big head) from across North and South Catalonia come together for a mega street party.

 ‘Gégants’ are enormous figures, sometimes 14 or 15 ft tall, with painted papier-maché heads and arms.
 Dressed in traditional clothing, they are built on a frame with a person inside, controlling the movements as the giant dances and sways.

 Meeting of the giants and Caps grossos (grosses têtes) from all over Catalogne.
-More than 50 Gegants will dance and entertain in the streets
+More than 50 Gegants will dance and entertain in front of the Hôtel de Ville, before parading through the streets

 Office Municipal d’Animation